Building Windows Store Apps with Visual Studio

 The Blank App template is a good template to use when building a simple, single-page app.
 If you need to support multiple pages, on the other hand, then you should use the Navigation App template.

-The next two project templates—the Grid App project template and the Split App project template—are built on top of the Navigation App template.
-In other words, the Grid and Split App templates are multi-page apps with additional pages.
+The next three project templates—the Grid App, the Split App, and the Hub App project templates—are built on top of the Navigation App template.
+In other words, these project templates are multi-page apps with additional pages.

 Grid App Project Template

-The Grid App project template displays sets of items in different groups.
-You can click an item to view details on an item.
+The Grid App project template contains three pages.
+The main page displays groups of items in a horizontal scrolling grid.
+You can click a group to view group details or click an item to view item details.

 Imagine, for example, that you are creating a product catalog.
 In that case, you might create different product categories such as Beverages and Fruit.
 Each category is a group and each category contains a set of product items.